-Respondent admits that it received construction permit 03070016 on or about February denies any allegations contained in Paragraph 36 of the Complaint that are inconsistent with the permit as referenced.
+Respondent admits that it received construction permit 03070016 on or about February 25, 2004.
+Respondent states that the permit speaks for itself as to its contents.
+Respondent denies any allegations contained in Paragraph 36 of the Complaint that are inconsistent with the permit as referenced.